kartikmandar/VAST/README.md

-# VA ST² - Variable Analysis System for Time Series & Transients
+# VAST² - Variable Analysis System for Time Series & Transients

 ## Overview
-VA ST² (Variable Analysis System for Time Series & Transients) is a comprehensive web-based platform for analyzing time series data in astrophysics.
+VAST² (Variable Analysis System for Time Series & Transients) is a comprehensive web-based platform for analyzing time series data in astrophysics.
 It provides an integrated environment for data ingestion, analysis, visualization, and modeling of astronomical time series data, with a particular focus on high-energy astrophysics.

 ## Features